A premium is the amount you pay an insurer for an insurance cover. The premium amount is captured in the policy document.

 Insurers will offer you a cheaper premium if you take steps to lower your risk.
 You may receive a discount if you installed a car alarm and car tracking system in your vehicle to protect against theft; you may receive a discount if you install smoke detectors in your building to protect against fire.

-You can also ask you insurer about what you can do to lower your premium.
+You can also ask your insurer about what you can do to lower your premium without compromising cover.

 - Shop around